A 10 Megahertz Spatial Light Modulator

-Existing local addressing solutions offer either high pixel count or high frame rate, but not both: Digital micromirror devices (DMDs) and conventional spatial light modulators (SLMs) both offer 2D image generation but are limited to $\sim$ kilohertz frame rates by their physics: either mirror inertia or the liquid-crystal response time.
-Combining a DMD and a SLM has recently demonstrated large-scale 2D modulation at frame rates up to 43~kHz~\cite{zhang2024scaled}, which alleviates challenges in local gates, but is insufficient for independent atom transport.
-Crossed acousto-optic deflectors (AODs) provide near-microsecond switching and beam steering, yet intrinsically generate either a single spot, or a grid of spots (an outer product of one-dimensional patterns)~\cite{brown2019gray,bluvstein2022quantum}, limiting independent addressing capabilities.
-Furthermore, AOD response times are limited by the acoustic propagation time across the beam waist, hindering rapid dynamical control~\cite{dickson1972optical,manetsch2025tweezer,zhang2025leveragingerasureerrorslogical}.
-A recent approach based on integrated electro-optics delivers impressive bandwidths~\cite{zhao2025integrated}, but has yet to be demonstrated at scale.
+Existing local addressing solutions offer either high pixel count or high frame rate, but not both: Digital micromirror devices (DMDs) and conventional \review{liquid-crystal-on-silicon} spatial light modulators (\review{LCoS}-SLMs) both offer 2D image generation but are limited to $\sim$kilohertz frame rates by their physics: either mirror inertia or the liquid-crystal response time.
+Combining a DMD and an SLM has recently demonstrated large-scale 2D modulation at frame rates up to 43~kHz~\cite{zhang2024scaled}, which alleviates challenges in local gates, but is insufficient for independent atom transport.
+Crossed acousto-optic deflectors (AODs) provide microsecond\review{-level} switching and beam steering, yet intrinsically generate either a single spot, or a grid of spots (an outer product of one-dimensional patterns)~\cite{brown2019gray,bluvstein2022quantum}, limiting independent addressing capabilities.
+Recent approaches based on integrated electro-optics deliver impressive bandwidth~\cite{panuski2022full,Menssen2023Scalable,zhao2025integrated}, but have yet to be demonstrated at scale.